-6. Concluding Remarks
+9. Concluding Remarks

-This paper described and quantified the integration of several adaptive middleware technologies, including QuO, RT-ARM, and several layers of The ACE ORB (TAO) (e.g., its Scheduling and Event Services).
-The paper's R&D contributions involved (1) presenting an architecture for multi-layer adaptive middleware that is applicable to QoS-managed DRE systems and (2) conducting and analyzing empirical results showing the benefits and costs of this architecture for a representative DRE application, i.e., the WSOA OEP mission re-planning and real-time avionics mission computing environment.
+This paper has described and quantified the integration of several adaptive middleware technologies, including QuO, RT-ARM, and several layers of The ACE ORB (TAO) (e.g., its Scheduling and Event Services).
+The paper's contributions involved (1) presenting an architecture for multi-layer adaptive middleware that is applicable to QoS-managed DRE systems and (2) conducting and analyzing empirical results showing the benefits and costs of this architecture for a representative DRE application, i.e., the WSOA OEP mission replanning and real-time avionics mission computing environment.

-The main conclusion we draw from the results in this paper is that our integrated QoS-management infrastructure middleware showed successful adaptation of multiple QoS parameters, with a quantitative improvement in management of the tradeoff between image quality and download times in comparison to the same approach without adaptation.
+The main conclusion we draw from the results in this paper is that our integrated QoS-management middleware infrastructure showed successful adaptation of multiple QoS parameters, with a quantitative improvement in management of the trade-off between image quality and download times in comparison to the same approach without adaptation.
 Factors in the actual DRE system environment are important, and can have a significant impact on the behavior of the system.
 It is therefore an important achievement to have flown and measured the WSOA OEP evaluation system in a representative avionics mission-computing context.

-Our future work will expand these studies to examine the effects of influences such as image contrast and size (e.g., to determine why image 3 took longer to download at a compression ratio of 50:1 than any of the other images, and yet took less time to download at a compression ratio of 100:1 than either image 2 or 4), network latency, and traffic loads on WSOA OEP performance.
-We have recently been investigating implementing various control strategies within the QuO adaptive framework [20] and ORB middleware [16].
-We are grateful to all the program managers involved with the WSOA project, especially K. Littlejohn, G. Koob, Lt.
-Col. G. Logan, and Lt.
-Col. G. Palmer.
+Our future work will expand upon the studies reported in this paper to examine the effects of influences such as image contrast and size, network latency, and traffic loads on WSOA OEP performance.
+For example, we are conducting addition tests to determine why image 3 took longer to download at a compression ratio of 50:1 than any of the other images, and yet took less time to download at a compression ratio of 100:1 than either image 2 or 4.